Newcastle Airport Metro station: History

 In 2014, a survey conducted by the Consumers Association found that the Tyne and Wear Metro service from the Airport was one of the highest rated airport rail links in the country for customer satisfaction – scoring 85%.
-Only the rail link serving Birmingham International Airport was rated higher.
+Only the rail link serving Birmingham Airport was rated higher.

+The station was used by 1.106 million passengers in 2024/25, considerably higher than the pre-pandemic figure of 0.884 million in 2018/19.

 Facilities

-The only access to the station is through the main terminal building of the airport.
+The only access to the station is through the airport's main terminal building.
 Step-free covered walkways link the terminal building to the ticket hall, and the ticket hall to the station's island platform.
 There is no dedicated car or bicycle parking available at the station, with car parking controlled and operated by the airport.
 A taxi rank is located at the front of the terminal building.

-The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point.
+The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines accept payment with credit and debit cards (including contactless payment), notes and coins.
-The station is fitted with automatic ticket barriers, which were installed at 13 stations across the network during the early 2010s, as well as smartcard validators, which feature at all stations.
+The station is fitted with automatic ticket barriers, which were installed at 13 stations across the network during the early 2010s, as well as smartcard validators, which feature at all stations on the network.